cbg15589/carnd-term1/CarND-LaneLines-P1/writeup.md

 ## 1. Pipeline description.

+Taking this image as an example, my pipeline consisted in the following steps:

 ![Original Image][image1]

-Taking the previous image as an example, my pipeline consisted in the following steps:

 1. Convert the images to greyscale and apply an additional Gaussian smoothing to reduce noise and undesitable gradients.